md-systems/past/README.txt

  * Each element in an array or object is stored separately to be search and filterable
  * Views and drush integration for the database backend
  * Expiration of old entries

+ ERROR CAPTURE

+ * Watchdog implementation - can be used to replace dblog
+ * PHP Exception handler
+ * Implements PHP shutdown function to capture also PHP fatal errors
+ * Provides server error log grabber that can extract PHP syntax errors so that all error events are gathered in the Past log

+ EXTENDABILITY

+ Past DB module provides Past Event Types as bundles for events.
+This feature can be utilised to use Past for different purpose logging.
+So it can server as error logging utility as well as messaging backend for capturing events from i.e. ecommerce transactions.

+ EVENTS MANAGEMENT

+ Past Bughunt is a module that provides a simple workflow to manage individual events.
+It has following features:

+ * Provides an UI to set events as TODO and Done.
+ * Inserts a list of suggested similar events into the event detail page.

  REQUIREMENTS
  ------------